Path integrals, complex probabilities and the discrete Weyl representation: Scattering in the discrete representation

 This one-dimensional example approximated half-shell sharp-momentum transition matrix elements.
 The on-shell values can be used to extract other observables such as phase shifts and in the one-dimensional case transmission and reflection coefficients.
 This formulation of the one-dimensional problem in terms of transition matrix elements has the advantage that the method can be formally be used in higher dimensions and to treat complex reactions or scattering in quantum field theory.

 The formulation of the discrete path integral used the discrete Schwinger representation based on a single pair of complementary operators where the complex one time step probability is represented by a dense matrix.
-An equivalent representation in terms of qbits involves a product of matrices (\ref{qb7}-\ref{qb8}) that act on single qbits, which may have computational advantages.
+An equivalent representation in terms of qubits involves tensor products of matrices (\ref{qb7}-\ref{qb8}) that act on single qubits, which may have computational advantages.

+One observation from these calculations that will have an impact on future computations using quantum computers is that width of the wave packets, total time for scattering, the scattering energy, the number of time steps and the resolution of the discretization all have to be considered together for an accurate and efficient calculation.
+This is because each one of these approximations generates its own source of errors that impact the errors in the other approximations.

+The general strategy discussed above can also principle be utilized to formulate scattering quantum field theory.
+The Haag-Ruelle formulation of scattering \cite{Haag:1958vt}\cite{Brenig:1959}\cite{Ruelle:1962}\cite{jost} is the natural field-theoretic generalization of the quantum mechanical treatment of time dependent scattering.
+Like ordinary quantum mechanical scattering it uses strong limits and needs one-body (i.e. bound state) solutions to formulate the scattering asymptotic conditions.

-\section{discrete multi-resolution representation of quantum field theory}
+\section{Discrete multi-resolution representation of quantum field theory}

 One motivation for studying quantum computing in physics is that it might provide a framework for a numerical treatment of problems in strongly interacting quantum field theory.
 Clearly this goal is a long way off for realistic theories, but the state of quantum computing is advancing rapidly.
 Discrete formulations of field theory naturally fit into the discrete framework discussed in this work and should be relevant for future applications.
 Discrete truncations to a small number of degrees of freedom can be used as a laboratory to explore how different field modes interact in a more realistic truncation of the theory.